-Note: As we noted in the FireEye section above, McAfee’s cloud business is currently Skyhigh Security and is therefore the primary focal point of McAfee-FireEye’s cloud business.
+Note: As noted in the FireEye section above, McAfee’s cloud business is currently Skyhigh security and is, therefore, the primary focal point of McAfee-FireEye’s cloud business.

-- McAfee’s MVISION Cloud is combined with Amazon Detective, an Amazon Web Services (AWS) service announce on re:grow 2019 that helps users analyze and identify the root cause of cloud security companies incidents.
+- McAfee’s MVISION Cloud is combined with Amazon Detective, an Amazon Web Services (AWS) service announced on re: grow 2019 that helps users analyze and identify the root cause of cloud security companies incidents.

-- One of the key components of MVISION Cloud is the CASB capability that McAfee acquired through its acquisition of Skyhigh Networks in 2017.
+- One of the critical components of MVISION Cloud is McAfee’s CASB capability acquired through its acquisition of Skyhigh Networks in 2017.

 - Powerful data loss prevention is McAfee’s key differentiator, with policy control extending across all cloud resources.

 - Understanding cloud security risks is also a key feature, with reliability ratings to help inform privacy policies.